Announcements:

 • Electrostatics: Several questions were described as calculation-heavy; some students ran out of time here.

-• Strategy that worked: Students who skipped difficult numericals on first pass and returned to them later consistently reported better performance.
+• Strategy that worked: Students who skipped difficult numericals on the first pass and returned to them later consistently reported better performance.

 Expert Analysis: Key Takeaways from NEET 2026 Physics